Evacuation of La Romana's division: Espionage

 After the outbreak of the Peninsular War, the British government desired to get in touch with the Division of the North to see whether its soldiers wished to fight against Napoleon.
 An authority consulted Francisco Javier Castaños, who assured him that the troops would do so.
 Since the British navy totally dominated the Baltic Sea it was feasible to pick up the Spaniards if only they could reach the coast.
 First, an agent had to brave Napoleon's secret police in order to get in touch with La Romana.
 Luckily, Sir Arthur Wellesley had suggested such a person to British Foreign Secretary George Canning before departing to command the army in Portugal that went on to win the Battle of Vimeiro in August 1808.

 James Robertson was a Roman Catholic priest who was born in Scotland but spent much of his life in a monastery in Regensberg, Germany.
 He went to England where he took employment as a tutor to an aristocratic family.
 While there, he let Wellesley know that he was willing to serve the British government in its struggle against Napoleon's empire.
 Canning contacted Robertson who accepted the mission to get in touch with La Romana.
 The spy was introduced into Europe via a smuggling ship that passed from Heligoland to Bremerhaven.
 Finding that the Spaniards were no longer in the vicinity of the Hanseatic towns, Robertson traveled north into Denmark, posing as a German merchant of chocolate and cigars, which were contraband goods.

 Robertson made his way to Nyborg and introduced himself to La Romana with his chocolate and cigars, which he knew were especially desired by the Spanish officers.
-But as soon as he and the Spanish general were in private, he blurted out his mission.
+As soon as he and the Spanish general were in private, Robertson revealed his mission.
 He knew it was possible that La Romana might turn him over to Napoleon's police to be hanged as a spy.
 At first, the Spaniard regarded Robertson as a likely French agent trying to test his loyalty.
 Finally, the priest convinced La Romana that he was working for the British government.
 The general admitted that he was dismayed by his position and certain that Napoleon's intentions toward Spain were bad.